harshitvasu/just-notes/modern-history/spectrum-5.md

 who followed a ruthless policy of ‘blood and iron’ and carved out for himself a kingdom in the central Punjab.
-In 1799, Ranjit Singh was appointed as the governor of Lahore by 116 ✫ A Brief History of Modern India
+In 1799, Ranjit Singh was appointed as the governor of Lahore by

 Zaman Shah, the ruler of Afghanistan.
 In 1805, Ranjit Singh acquired Jammu and Amritsar, and, thus, the political capital (Lahore) and religious capital (Amritsar) of Punjab came